swilery/jekyll-now/_posts/2016-10-10-Weekly-blog-of-week-9-Oct .md

 ###### Tip-of-the-Week:
 > If you are interested in Compilers, there is an infrastructure just for you.

-Use will probably hate me for this: <http://llvm.org/>
+You will probably hate me for this: <http://llvm.org/>